Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Main Results

-In this section, we present the analysis for our main result stated in Section \ref{sec:results}.
-The main idea of our analysis is to combine the results in Lemmas \ref{lem:xhat}--\ref{lem:x+y_bound} and utilize the following Lyapunov equation which characterizes the coupling between the two iterates
+Since $\sum_{k=0}^{\infty} \alpha_{k} = \sum_{k=0}^{\infty} \beta_{k} = \infty$, these relations gives \eqref{thm:asymptotic:conv}, which concludes our proof. \end{proof} We next study the convergence rate of the nonlinear two-time-scale SA, where we provide a finite-time analysis for the mean square error generated by \eqref{alg:xy} to zero.
+The main idea is to utilize Lemmas \ref{lem:xhat}--\ref{lem:x+y_bound} and the following Lyapunov equation representing the coupling between the two iterates

+The convergence rate of $V_{k}$ to zero in expectation is formally stated in the following theorem.